paulmsander/dirq/README.md

 2.0 -- Remove the -d option from the dirq and dirqst programs.
 Add
        a sample pipeline queue type to the dirq.dat file, and document it.
        When creating a new directory, initialize all of the state values that contribute to the quality assessment.
+Add a test suite.

 1.2 -- Added the -N length option to the dirq program to allow the user to
        override the queue length specified in the dirq.dat file.
 Also fixed